3 Maja Street, Bydgoszcz

-3 Maja Street is a historical street of downtown Bydgoszcz, Poland, which displays several murals.
+3 Maja Street is a historical street in Bydgoszcz in Poland.
+It displays several murals.

 Location

 Parallel to the east to Gdańska Street, this south–north path starts from Jagiellońska street, crosses P. Skargi street and ends at the crossroad of Markwarta, Krasińskiego and Staszica streets.

 It borders the western side of the Ludowy Park.

 History

 In the 19th century, the region out of the city of then-Bromberg was devoted to farming.
 In the 1850s, the new railway track leading to Toruń cut the village of Bleichfelde (today's Bialewy district) into two parts.
 The southern side was then the target of financial magnates of Bromberg, parcelling out family farms from the newly acquired swaths of land.

 Therefore, in 1851, Karl Hempel, after the death of his father (one of the wealthy investors), took over the Grostwo estate.
 The latter was quickly renamed Hempels Feld (Hempel's field) and the land was incorporated in 1858, into the Bromberg's territory under this calling, Hempel straße.

 The path is clearly referenced in the maps of the last quarter of the 19th century.
 For certain periods of time, until the early 1930s, the street had been encompassing a northern extension, nowadays Staszica street.
 Such was the case: